Hazing Prevention and Education

-Rutgers, The State University of New Jersey, is committed to creating a secure and positive environment in which students can safely participate in organizations without being subjected to the dangers of hazing.
-The University does not condone any acts of hazing and will take action to appropriately investigate and address all such claims.
+Rutgers, The State University of New Jersey, encourages students to get involved in all aspects of campus life.
+Student organizations, leadership programs, student employment, and attending major campus events are just a few of the thousands of opportunities available at Rutgers.
+Rutgers is committed to creating a secure and positive environment in which students can safely participate in organizations without being subjected to the dangers of hazing.
+The University prohibits hazing and works to prevent and will take action to appropriately investigate and address all incidents of hazing involving members of the campus community.
+Rutgers also reminds all community members about our obligations to care for our students by doing all we can to prevent hazing on campus.

 Hazing comes in many forms, including physical, emotional, psychological, and financial.